Axway/api-builder-docs/content/en/docs/developer_guide/credentials/configuring_credentials/api_key_credentials.md

 ...
 ```

 Generally, services that require an API key credential have a sign-up page and will grant you an API key once you have registered.
-These API keys typically don't expire and can be used in perpetuity.
+These API keys typically do not expire and can be used in perpetuity.

 For example, you have signed up for a weather service, received an API key `aaaa-bbbb-1234`, and are aliasing the API key as `My Weather`.
 To configure this credential for use in {{% variables/apibuilder_prod_name %}}, your config would look like this: